Stellantis unveils Ram EV pickup, to debut late in 2024, at New York auto show

 The Ram truck's launch late in 2024 will come more than two years after similar EV trucks like the Rivian RIVN.O R1T electric pickup and Ford's F.N F-150 Lightning electric truck.

 General Motors GM.N plans to start delivering electric Chevrolet Silverado pickups this fall.
-Tesla TSLA.O CEO Elon Musk says the long-delayed Cybertruck will launch this year from a factory in Texas.
+Tesla TSLA.O CEO Elon Musk said the long-delayed Cybertruck will launch this year from a factory in Texas.

 The RAM EV truck will be built on a new body-on-frame architecture designed for full-size EVs, capable of towing up to 14,000 lbs and carry a payload of up to 2,700 lbs.
 It will have a range of up to 350 miles with a standard 168-kilowatt battery pack, rising to 500 miles on the optional 229-kilowatt battery.

+Stellantis also unveiled its 2024 model plug-in hybrid electric Jeep Wrangler at the show.
+By 2030, 50% of Jeep brand sales in the U.S. will be battery-electric, the company said.

-Stellantis CEO Carlos Tavares has set ambitious targets to slash emissions in half by 2030, including that 100% of car sales in Europe and 50% of car and light-duty truck sales in the United States be of electric vehicles by the end of the decade.
+Tavares has set ambitious targets to slash emissions in half by 2030, including that 100% of car sales in Europe and 50% of car and light-duty truck sales in the U.S. be of electric vehicles by the end of the decade.

-While the high costs of electrification and advanced software development have mounted pressure on automakers, U.S. lawmakers approved hefty incentives for EV battery production and consumer tax credits in August.
+While the high costs of electrification and advanced software development have pressured automakers, U.S. lawmakers approved hefty incentives for EV battery production and consumer tax credits in August.

 Stellantis in late February indefinitely idled a Jeep assembly plant in Illinois, blaming the high cost of EVs.

-Automakers face tougher vehicle emissions standards in the United States and Europe and mandates from California and other U.S. states to sell a rising number of electric vehicles.
+Automakers face tougher vehicle emissions standards in the U.S. and Europe and mandates from California and other U.S. states to sell a rising number of electric vehicles.

 California wants to require that all new light-duty cars and trucks sold in the state by 2035 be electric or plug-in electric hybrids.
 The Biden administration must approve the requirements before the plan can take effect.